Guidelines and Considerations when Running MySQL

 - Changing jobs?

-If changing positions or employeers, please be sure to document or educate your successor about the MySQL server you’ve been running and how to maintain it.
+If changing positions or employers, please be sure to document or educate your successor about the MySQL server you’ve been running and how to maintain it.